To add content, ask questions.

 - Mood

-French mood vocabulary spans moods, attitudes, and states of mind to help you express how you feel in everyday life.
+French mood vocabulary helps you describe your emotional state, ask about others, and express how you feel in everyday conversations.

 - Hobbies & Interests